XoriantOpenSource/ChatEliteUi/README.md

 *	Go to [**Service repository**](https://github.com/XoriantOpenSource/ChatEliteService)
     *	```npm install```
-        (Prefer installing node modules with administrator privileges from terminal.)
     *   Compile using command ```tsc```;if you are using VSCode you may compile using short cut command Ctrl+Shift+b
     *	Run the service using command ```node app.js``` or run in debug mode (for development) using VSCode debug command

 *	Go to [**Web-UI repository**](https://github.com/XoriantOpenSource/ChatEliteUi)
     *	```npm install```
-         (Prefer installing node modules with administrator privileges from terminal.)
+         (Prefer installing node modules with administrator privileges from terminal/cmd so that it can install node-sass dependencies automatically.)
     *	```npm start```

 *	Go to browser, in the address bar enter https://localhost:1234